Elevreoj/Elevreoj/README.md

 <div align="justify">

-I’m a student of `software engineering` at the `UniCesumar`.
-My journey in technology started early: at the age of 14, I began programming small 3D games in Unity, and soon after, I immersed myself in the world of 2D games using GameMaker.
+I'm a `Software Engineering student` at `UniCesumar`.
+My journey in technology began early: at age 12, I was already building a solid foundation in Python, HTML, CSS, and JavaScript through small personal projects.
-At 15, I discovered my creative side and worked as a freelance graphic designer, which also fueled my passion for interfaces and visual aesthetics.

-When I turned 18 and entered college, I fully dove into programming.
-Since then, I have been dedicating my time to studying development in depth, with a special focus on `Fullstack Web Development`.
-Although I study the complete ecosystem, my real strength and the area I enjoy exploring the most is `Front-End`, where I can combine logic, creativity, and design.
+At sixteen, I deepened this passion by exploring everything behind the websites we access and the games we play.
+It was in this process that I became fascinated by digital aesthetics, but choosing between front-end and back-end was always an impossible mission for me.

+Upon turning 18, I fully immersed myself in programming: online courses, valuable interactions with other people who share the same passion, and lots of code.
+Since then, I have dedicated my time to the in-depth study of Fullstack Web Development.

+And although my routine is heavily focused on the web universe, I also reserve time to explore another area that fascinates me: `digital security` and `ethical hacking`.

 </div>
 </br>